alibaba/Sentinel/sentinel-extension/sentinel-datasource-spring-cloud-config/README.md

-# Sentinel DataSource SpringCloudConfig
+# Sentinel DataSource Spring Cloud Config

-Sentinel DataSource SpringCloudConfig provides integration with SpringCloudConfig so that SpringCloudConfig can be the dynamic rule data source of Sentinel.
+Sentinel DataSource Spring Cloud Config provides integration with Spring Cloud Config so that Spring Cloud Config can be the dynamic rule data source of Sentinel.

-To use Sentinel DataSource SpringCloudConfig, you should add the following dependency:
+To use Sentinel DataSource Spring Cloud Config, you should add the following dependency:

 ```xml
 <dependency>